 The new Advanced Skills Training Posts Rural Generalists and General Practitioners Program (AST Program) is an initiative of the Australian Government administered by the ACRRM to support 15 AST training posts per annum for the 2024, 2025 and 2026 training years.

-The intent of the AST Program is to identify innovative training opportunities that develop the skills required by our rural communities and provide participants with a positive high quality training experience.
+The intent of the AST Program is to identify innovative training opportunities that develop the skills required by our rural communities and provide participants with a positive, high-quality training experience.

 The AST Program supports high quality 12-month AST posts in hospital, general practice community and non-general practice community settings.
 The program will contribute toward the costs of an AST post for ACRRM and RACGP Registrars and Fellows in regional, rural and remote Australia to attain advanced skills.